dfhoughton/JSONSimple/README.md

    * `float[]`
    * `char[]`
    * `String`
+   * `Character`
    * `Number`
    * `boolean[]`
    * `Boolean`
    * `null`

-   In the first three cases, the `Object` must be some one of the more specific objects on the list.
+   Of course, in the first three cases, the `Object` must be some one of the more specific objects on the list.
 A `byte[]` is treated as a list of numbers.
 A `char[]` is treated as a list of strings.
 So as to avoid precision issues, JSON numbers are converted to either `BigInteger` or `BigDecimal` as appropriate.

 4. If you have a JSON string stripped of unnecessary whitespace and you want to make it human-readable, you can use the `String Converter.pretty(String)` method to add in missing whitespace and indentation.
 For example, it will convert the following rough JSON